How to get to Lesvos

 Flights via Athens, Thessaloniki, Rhodos, Crete and Izmir.

 There are ferries via Athens, Kavala and Ayvalik.

-For more information about taxis and prices, see also the following site: Lesvos Taxi Service
+For more information about taxis, see also the following site: Lesvos Taxi Service

 Throughout the whole year there is a network of buses from Mitilini to the bigger villages of the island and likewise.
 During the summer season there is also a busline between Anaxos-Petra-Molivos-Eftalou.
 You can find the time tables at the bus stations or on below mentioned website.
 Be aware that the buses in the small villages do not run so frequently as in big cities.
 They only go a few times per day.
 Be well informed about the times before you get stranded.

 You will find rental companies in Mitilini and in the more touristic places.
 You can rent bicycles, scooters, motors, quads, cars and minibuses.
 Be well informed about the conditions of rent and especially about the insurance:

 CDW (Collision Damage Waiver) means that you have insurance with an own risk of a certain amount in case you cause damage.
 This damage amount is depending of what kind of vehicle you rent and also with which company you rent.

 FDW (Full Damage Waiver) means that you have insurance without an own risk.

 With most rental companies the tires as well as underneath the cars are not insured.
 If you have a flat tyre, most petrol stations will fill up the puncture with a plug for a couple of euros (depending of the damage of the tyre).